bromite/bromite.github.io/privacy.md

 Some aspects of interacting with the Bromite Project will involve the collection of personal information, namely:
 * browsing the Bromite Official Website, which is hosted on GitHub Pages
 * the automatic updates of subresource filters used for the AdBlocking functionality, enabled by default, which downloads a file hosted on GitHub Pages
-* the automatic check and update of Bromite itself, disabled by default, which downloads a file hosted on GitHub Project Releases
+* the automatic check and update of Bromite itself, enabled by default, which checks for headers on a a file hosted on GitHub Project Releases and allows to download it
 * using the Bromite Official F-Droid repository

 The following subsections describe the information collected.